Rokutann/npy.el/README.md

 ## Synopsis

 **nPipenv** is a nano (or minimalistic) support for Pipenv in Emacs.
-Its goal is to provide a nice integration of Pipenv virtual environmens and Emacs inferior python mode.
+Its goal is to provide a nice integration of Pipenv virtual environment and Emacs inferior python mode.
 For instance - spawning multiple inferior python processes for multiple Pipenv projects, and dispatching Python code chunks sent from a buffer, which is visiting a Python file in one of such Pipenv projects, to the inferior python process bound to the same Pipenv project.
 We call this new type of inferior python processes **virtualenv-dedicated inferior python process**.

 Some of nPipenv's features: